Wetlands keep our water clean

 Water quality is one of the most important environmental issues facing Canada and the world at large.
 As nature's water filters, wetlands play a key role in keeping our water clean.
 The many types of plants, bacteria and animals that live in wetlands remove many harmful impurities.

-Spruce Meadows, in partnership with Agrium presents the GROWING THE NEXT GENERATION School Tours Education Program: Highly interactive sessions that focus on agriculture, wetland ecosystems, watersheds, equine history and welfare and the sport of show jumping.
+The Spruce Meadows Leg Up Foundation, in partnership with Nutrien, presents the GROWING THE NEXT GENERATION School Tours Education Program.
+The school tours program features highly interactive sessions geared toward the grade 4 & 5 curriculum that focus on agriculture, wetland ecosystems, horse anatomy, horse health & welfare and equine history.

 Since the initiation of the ‘School Tours’ program in the spring of 1976, tens of thousands of Calgary and surrounding area students have participated.